tozny/rancher-ecr-credentials/README.md

 create the `CATTLE_URL`, `CATTLE_ACCESS_KEY`, and `CATTLE_SECRET_KEY`
 environment variables.

+# ECR proxy compatibility

+If you would like to have a custom domain for your registry, such as `registry.example.com`, you can utilize our other project https://hub.docker.com/r/tozny/aws-ecr-proxy and this modified credential updater.

+Some functionality has been added to allow specifying `ECR_PROXY_HOST` in this service.
+This will allow creation of a registry and registry credentials in the Rancher API that is different than the default AWS ECR url.
+ECR login is done directly from the service to the AWS ECR url.
+The only time the `ECR_PROXY_HOST` is used is when modifying elements in the Rancher API.

 ## Auto creating registry in Rancher

 This tool allows for automatically defining the ECR registry in Rancher by